The Good Shepherd (film): Plot

-Edward Jr. follows his father's footsteps in attending Yale and joining Skull and Bones.
-To the senior Edward's surprise, his son expresses interest in working for the CIA.
-During an argument about this with Margaret, Edward admits that he never loved her and that he married her only because she was pregnant.
+Edward Jr. follows in his father's footsteps in attending Yale and joining Skull and Bones.
+He tells Edward he wants to join the CIA, which Margaret opposes.
+In an argument with Margaret, Edward blurts out that he only married her because she was pregnant.
 Margaret begs him to protect their son, which he promises to do.
+She eventually leaves Edward to live with her mother.